 Print ads are worth considering, especially if you work locally.
 Look for opportunities in your town’s monthly newsletter that gets posted through people’s doors and distributed in coffee shops around the city.
 You’ll reach more people than that site with the ad blocker.

 Industry events are another weapon in the offline marketing arsenal, and businesses who want to remain current and on the scene should be attending these.
 It’s not enough to simply display your products or wait by the side of your stand at a trade show for visitors to walk by, you need to implement offline marketing here too.
-Consider Helloprint rollup banner printing, without a striking visual element to your stand you could get lost amongst the rows of other exhibitors – it also helps to hand out chocolates to draw people in, chocolate always helps.
+Without a striking visual element to your stand you could get lost amongst the rows of other exhibitors – it also helps to hand out chocolates to draw people in, chocolate always helps.

 Offline marketing does the job online might fail to do.
 It helps to paint your company as a trustworthy choice – the fact that you will pay for physical, offline marketing products proves that you believe in what you are selling and that your business isn’t going anywhere.